mklilley/mklilley.github.io/content/posts/stern-gerlach-classical/index.md

 author = "Matt Lilley"
 title = "Stern-Gerlach experiment" date = "2020-05-27"
-description = "To my surprise, it is only very recently that Stern-Gerlach interferometer experiments are being considered practical enough to implement and yet they are used frequently as a pedagogical example" subtitle="A classical view" tags = [
+description = "To my surprise, it is only very recently that Stern-Gerlach interferometer experiments are being considered practical enough to implement and yet they are used frequently as a pedagogical example.
+It is therefore worth first developing an intuition for what one might expect from such SG interferometer experiments using only classical physics.
+That is the purpose of this post." subtitle="A classical view" tags = [
     "science"